project-bitmark/bitmark/README.md

 **Technically**: Light and stable with a modern codebase, [maturing features from the alternative currency sector](https://github.com/project-bitmark/bitmark/wiki#maturing-innovations) which *benefit* users added on a faster timeline than bitcoin.
 Think of it more as [standardization rather than innovation](https://github.com/project-bitmark/bitmark/wiki#relatively-stable).

-**User focussed**: Most development effort and [innovation](https://github.com/project-bitmark/bitmark/wiki/Scratchpad) goes in to making bitmark as [user friendly, and simple to integrate](https://github.com/project-bitmark/bitmark/wiki#user-focussed) with, as possible.
+**User focussed**: Most development effort and [innovation](https://github.com/project-bitmark/bitmark/wiki/Scratchpad) goes in to making bitmark as [user friendly, and simple to integrate](https://github.com/project-bitmark/bitmark/wiki#user-focussed) as possible.

 **Adoption**: In line with being user focussed, all marketing and outreach will be to potential adopters, such as [microtransaction marketplaces](https://github.com/project-bitmark/bitmark/wiki/Microtransactions-and-Microtrust).
 The project is crafted in such a way that encourages all involved to focus on adoption.